-D. Referrals to Other Investment Advisors; Conflicts of Interest
+B. Referrals to Other Investment Advisors; Conflicts of Interest

-As explained in greater detail below in Item 14, IAIM may receive compensation for recommending or selecting both affiliated and unaffiliated investment advisors to provide investment products or services to Clients.
+As explained in greater detail below in Item 14, IAIM may receive compensation for recommending or selecting investment advisors to provide investment products or services to Clients.
 IAIM monitors the sales practices and all forms of direct and indirect compensation received by our IARs to ensure they are acting in compliance with IAIM's policies and procedures which are designed to prevent abuses, and to ensure that compensation is within industry standards and compliant with securities laws, rules and regulations.

-E. Other Conflicts
+C. Other Conflicts

-Jeffrey Winn, an indirect owner of IAA, Primus, GAA, and IAIM is a non-compensated Board Member of a non-affiliated company, Stanberry Asset Management Partners, LLC.
+Jeffrey Winn, an indirect owner of IAA, Primus, GAA, and IAIM is a non-compensated board member of a non-affiliated company, Stanberry Asset Management Partners, LLC.
 Mr. Winn is bound by Confidentiality and Non-Disclosure agreements.